 The fairytale place tells of the tragic story of Abdelazia, the Moorish Queen, who decided to jump from the cliff with her horse rather than be captured by the Christians.
 In the horse’s last attempt to hold onto life it’s footprint was imprinted into the rock, and this remains as a lasting memory of this tragic story.

 You will find several spots of historical interest, all within easy walking distance of each other.
 The most important building of Siurana is the church dedicated to Santa Maria, which is Romanesque in style, with a doorway which has a tympanum framed by three archivolts resting on columns with and decorated with various motifs.
 But the main attraction is of course the view.

 If you want something more active than wondering around this beautiful village then you will be spoilt for choice.
-Surrounded by the Monstant and Prades mountain ranges, there are several possibilities for a picturesque hike.
+Surrounded by the Monstant and Prades mountain ranges, there are several possibilities for a picturesque hike – don’t forget to bring some decent walking shoes.
 One particularly scenic route starts from the village of Cornudella and climbs up by the old road, finally arriving in Siurana village.

 The area is a climbers mecca and there are some of the most challenging routes in the world here.
 Below the village of Siurana lies Siurana reservoir.
 In the summer months it is possible to try out many different types of water sport here, or simply relax in the sunshine.

 And if all this hard work makes you thirsty, you’ll be pleased to know that this region is a paradise for wine lovers, with countless vineyards to quench your thirst.